Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.md

 - Once installed, on your Desktop, find the Docker QuickStart Terminal icon.
 - Double click to run it
 - May take a few minutes to complete
 - Resulting with a docker enabled shell for your use.
-Note it is this shell that you are now required to use to interact with docker
+Note it is this shell that you are now required to use to interact with docker.
+All linux commands may be executed within as well and you are required to follow the `Docker shell` commands.
 ```
                         ##         .
                   ## ## ##        ==